Kisan Mehta: Environmental activism and social service

 Kisan Mehta resigned from active politics, Municipal Councillorship and all elected posts as well as retired from personal private business in 1977 and devotes time, resources and energies to issues of environment protection, natural resource conservation, equity to all to natural resources of the earth, civil rights, gender equality to provide hope and self-confidence to the shunned and the shunted.
 Kisan Mehta endeavours to live a simple life demanding the minimum on the Earth's natural resources.
 He has been one of the key proponents of Urban Agriculture in India.

 Save Bombay Committee and Prakruti

 He set up Save Bombay Committee (SBC) in 1973 and Prakruti in 1988 as public trusts and registered societies.
-The SBC works in the area of urban and regional planning and development to ensure equal opportunity for improving the quality of life to all citizens by avoiding crowding, and removing inequalities as well as for open spaces, afforestation, environment protection etc. It has supported agitation against megaprojects like Sardar Sarovar Dam on the River Narmada, Tehri Dam project in Uttar Pradesh, Silent Valley Project in Kerala and many others throughout the country.
-Visited Japan, various countries in North America, South America and Europe, etc., over five times to persuade the foreign governments to not to support India's mega projects that affect the poor.
+The SBC works in the area of urban and regional planning and development to ensure equal opportunity for improving the quality of life to all citizens by avoiding crowding, and removing inequalities as well as for open spaces, afforestation, environment protection etc.

+In the initial decades of his service through SBC, he worked with noted social workers such as Shyam Chainani who was among the office bearers.

-In his final decade of service through these NGOs, he worked mainly with Harshad Kamdar, Priya Salvi and Dilip Sankarreddy.
+In his final decade of service through these NGOs, he worked mainly with noted social workers Harshad Kamdar, Priya Salvi, and Dilip Sankarreddy, who were among the office bearers of these two nonprofits.